7 Deploying Data Science Projects

 Netlify automatically rebuilds your site when you push changes to your repository.

-Best for: Static sites with interactive elements, data visualizations with JavaScript, projects using modern web frameworks Setup complexity: Low to medium Cost: Generous free tier, paid plans start at $20/month per team member Limitations: Optimized for frontend applications, limited backend capabilities compared to full cloud platforms
+Best for: Static sites with interactive elements, data visualisations with JavaScript, projects using modern web frameworks Setup complexity: Low to medium Cost: Generous free tier, paid plans start at $20/month per team member Limitations: Optimised for frontend applications, limited backend capabilities compared to full cloud platforms

 Quick setup: